ynyBonfennil/F16-Attitude-Logger/README.md

 This Unity project was created in order to log the attitude of the F16 which dodged 6 SAMs (Surface-to-air missiles) near Baghdad on 19th January 1991.

+By connecting your iPhone with unity remote installed, you can control your main camera's attitude based on your iPhone's gyroscope.
+And by aligning the attitude indicator to that in the movie, you can track the actual F16's attitude.

 ## Reference

 Details of this airstrike: [Package Q Strike | Wikipedia](https://en.wikipedia.org/wiki/Package_Q_Strike)